sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

     ELSE 1
 END +
 CASE
-    WHEN slack_notification IS NULL THEN 0
+    WHEN slack_webhook IS NULL THEN 0
     ELSE 1
 END) = 1)
 Foreign-key constraints:
-    "cm_action_jobs_email_fk" FOREIGN KEY (email) REFERENCES cm_emails(id) ON DELETE CASCADE "cm_action_jobs_slack_notification_fkey" FOREIGN KEY (slack_notification) REFERENCES cm_slack_notifications(id) ON DELETE CASCADE
-    "cm_action_jobs_trigger_event_fk" FOREIGN KEY (trigger_event) REFERENCES cm_trigger_jobs(id) ON DELETE CASCADE
-    "cm_action_jobs_webhook_fkey" FOREIGN KEY (webhook) REFERENCES cm_webhooks(id) ON DELETE CASCADE
+    "cm_action_jobs_email_fk" FOREIGN KEY (email) REFERENCES cm_emails(id) ON DELETE CASCADE "cm_action_jobs_slack_webhook_fkey" FOREIGN KEY (slack_webhook) REFERENCES cm_slack_webhooks(id) ON DELETE CASCADE "cm_action_jobs_trigger_event_fk" FOREIGN KEY (trigger_event) REFERENCES cm_trigger_jobs(id) ON DELETE CASCADE "cm_action_jobs_webhook_fkey" FOREIGN KEY (webhook) REFERENCES cm_webhooks(id) ON DELETE CASCADE

 ```

 **email**: The ID of the cm_emails action to execute if this is an email job.
-Mutually exclusive with webhook and slack_notification
+Mutually exclusive with webhook and slack_webhook

-**slack_notification**: The ID of the cm_slack_notifications action to execute if this is a slack notification job.
+**slack_webhook**: The ID of the cm_slack_webhook action to execute if this is a slack webhook job.
 Mutually exclusive with email and webhook

 **webhook**: The ID of the cm_webhooks action to execute if this is a webhook job.
-Mutually exclusive with email and slack_notification
+Mutually exclusive with email and slack_webhook

 # Table "public.cm_emails"
 ```